Coronavirus (Covid-19) advice for volunteers

 This action will help protect others in your place of volunteering as well as your community

-6. What do I do if you become unwell whilst volunteering?
+6. What do I do if I become unwell whilst volunteering?

 This advice is based on that provided by Health Protection Scotland and NHS inform.
 This was current at time of publish.
 If you develop any of the COVID-19 symptoms (a high temperature or a new continuous cough), please inform your volunteer manager or another manager immediately and go home to self-isolate or if you are seriously unwell, call NHS 111 or dial 999.
 Please: